-Understanding people -- their behavior, motivations, fears, and challenges -- has long been a necessity for businesses to improve their performance.
+Understanding people -- their behavior, motivations, fears, and challenges -- has long been a necessity for businesses to improve their customer service teams and management performance.

-However, most organizations struggle to implement a strategy to capture, evaluate and make use of their prospects' and customers' behavioral styles in an effective way.
-Either they haven't thought about it yet or they haven't found a good solution to work it into their sales and customer support process.
-Either way, there is a lack of awareness of the different behavioral styles and its application in business.
+However, most organizations struggle to implement a strategy to capture, evaluate and make use of their employee's personalities in an effective way.
+Either they haven't thought about it yet or they haven't found a good solution to work it into their customer support process.
+Either way, there is a lack of awareness of the different behavioral styles and their application in business.

-There are four different personality traits which are Dominance (D), Influence (i), Steadiness (S), and Conscientiousness (C).
-DiSC is a straightforward, useful, easy to remember and unanimously applicable model.
+With this profile, there are four different personality traits which are Dominance (D), Influence (i), Steadiness (S), and Conscientiousness (C).
+DiSC is a straightforward, useful, easy to remember, and unanimously applicable model.
 It emphasizes individual patterns of behaviors and measures characteristics for each of the four styles.

 Naturally, tensions can arise when people with different styles come together, particularly if none of them accommodates their style to the counterpart.